Boadicea and Her Daughters: Construction

 The statue was commissioned in the 1850s, after Thornycroft made an equestrian statue of Queen Victoria which was exhibited at the Great Exhibition in 1851.
 The statue was praised by Queen Victoria and Prince Albert, and they were involved with Thornycroft's new project.
 Albert intended the monumental statue to be erected over the central arch of Decimus Burton's entrance to Hyde Park, and asked Thornycroft to make a "throne upon wheels".
 Parallels were drawn between Victoria and Boudica, whose name also means "victory".
 Albert lent two horses as models, and the statue bears some resemblance to a young Queen Victoria.
 Albert died in 1861 before the statue was completed.
+The pedestal accredits Thomas as the only creator but the personal papers of the Thornycroft family, held in the Henry Moore Institute in Leeds, indicate that all members of the Thornycroft family, consisting of six practising artists, including his wife Mary Thornycroft, his youngest son Hamo Thornycroft and his daughters Alyce Thornycroft, Helen Thornycroft and Theresa Thornycroft were involved at some level in the production phase.
+The Worcester Journal (26 March 1886) made the involvement of Mary known: 'It is stated that Mrs. Thornycroft, the sculptress, has decided to devote her remaining strength to the completion of the colossal group of Boadicea, which her husband left unfinished, and, consequently, she will undertake no more commissions, royal or otherwise.'
+Mary completed the statue sculptural group in Chiswick, the home of her eldest son John Isaac Thornycroft.

-Thornycroft completed a full size model of the work before his death in 1885, but there was no funding for it to be cast in bronze.
-An earthwork known as "Boadicea's Grave" on the north side of Parliament Hill was excavated in 1894, although no grave was found, but Thornycroft's son, John Isaac Thornycroft suggested the site would be appropriate for the location of his father's long-delayed monumental statue, but £6,000 for the casting in bronze was still not available.
+When the Thornycrofts' statue was completed by Mary after Thomas his death in 1885, Mary wanted to donate the statue to the City of London.
+The occasion presented itself when an earthwork known as "Boadicea's Grave" on the north side of Parliament Hill was excavated in 1894, although no grave was found.
+On behalf of his mother, John Isaac suggested that this site would be appropriate for the location of his father's long-delayed monumental statue. £6,000 for the casting in bronze was still not available.
 A committee was formed to raise funds by subscription.
-The necessary money was raised by 1898, and the statue was cast by the founder J. W. Singer in Frome for just £2,000, although there was still no site for it to be erected.
+The necessary money was raised by 1898, and the statue was cast by the founder J. W. Singer in Frome for just £2,000.
+There was much discussion over the possible position.
+By the end of 1897 the north-east corner of Westminster Bridge, facing the Houses of Parliament, was approved by the London County Council.
+To consider the suitability of this position, it was decided to erect temporarily a plaster model of the statue on this site.